Author, Andrew Gibson

 However, there are some things to consider before choosing a money transfer provider.

-What’s more, a regulated company must process customer funds through a segregated client bank account to keep the money safe.
+A regulated company must process customer funds through a segregated client bank account to keep the money safe.

 Most of the leading money transfer companies are regulated in the UK by the Financial Conduct Authority.